ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Introduction

-Experimentally, our prediction model demonstrated the strongest performance (PR-AUC $>0.75$), allowing it to serve as a reliable simulation environment for evaluation and agent optimization.
-In the trial redesign experiments, \mname$\, $successfully improve $89.3\%$ of trial protocols with mean probability gain $\Delta p = 5.7\%$, achieved at negligible cost ($\$0.12/trial$).
+Experimentally, our prediction model demonstrated the strongest performance (PR-AUC$>0.75$), allowing it to serve as a reliable simulation environment for evaluation and agent optimization.
+In the trial redesign experiments, \mname\ successfully improved $83.3\%$ of trial protocols with mean probability gain $\Delta p = 5.7\%$, achieved at negligible cost ($\$0.12/$trial).
 We further conduct multiple real-world retrospective case studies.
-Impressively, the redesigns generated by \mname$\,\,$exhibit strong strategic alignment with independently derived real-world trial modifications, highlighting the potential of self-evolving AI agents to support principled, clinically grounded trial redesign.
+Impressively, the redesigns generated by \mname\ exhibit strategic alignment with independently derived real-world trial modifications, highlighting the potential of self-evolving AI agents to support principled trial redesign.

-\textbf{Main contributions} are listed as follows: (1) (to the best of our knowledge) We are the first to formulate clinical trial optimization as an AI-solvable and \textit{in silico}-verifiable problem.
-(2) We propose a multi-agent pipeline with domain knowledge that decomposes clinical trial protocol optimization into analysis, augmentation, and evaluation.
-(3) We develop a simulation-driven clinical trial optimization framework with hierarchical memory utilization for continuous self-improvement.
+\paragraph{Main contributions.} are listed as follows: (1) (to the best of our knowledge) We are the first to formulate clinical trial optimization as an AI-solvable and \textit{in silico}-verifiable problem.
+(2) We propose a multi-agent pipeline with domain knowledge that decomposes clinical trial protocol optimization into diagnosis, modification, and evaluation.
+(3) We develop a simulation-driven clinical trial optimization framework with \textit{In-Context Learning} and multi-level memory for continuous self-improvement through reward attributed prompt optimization, dynamic redesign pool curation, and cross-trial knowledge distillation.